danidemi/cheatsheets/docker/docker_cheat_sheet.md

 	# cat /usr/local/tomcat/conf/tomcat-users.xml | grep -n3 rolename

 We'll discover that the users are commented out.
-So, our first goal is to change the Dockerfile to enable access to the manager app.
+So, our first goal is to create an image that enable access to the manager app.

+Let's copy a file out of the container filesystem into the local filesystem.

 	$ docker cp tmc1:/usr/local/tomcat/conf/tomcat-users.xml .